ISO 26262-Compliant Safety Analysis Methods

 • Qualitative Event Tree Analysis (ETA)

-Qualitative analysis methods are particularly suitable for software safety analyses where no more appropriate specific methods can be employed.
+Qualitative analysis methods are particularly suitable for software safety analyses where no other specific methods are appropriate.

 2. Quantitative Safety Analysis Methods

-Quantitative safety analysis methods complement qualitative safety analysis methods and are primarily utilized for the evaluation of hardware architectural metrics and random hardware failures.
+Quantitative safety analysis methods complement qualitative safety analysis methods and are primarily utilized for evaluation based on hardware architectural metrics and random hardware failure rates.
 The resulting safety goals violate the defined objectives of the assessment to validate the hardware design (please refer to ISO 26262:2018, 5 and 8).
-Quantitative safety analyses require additional information of quantitative failure rates of hardware elements.
+Quantitative safety analysis requires additional information on quantitative failure rates of hardware components.

 The methods of quantitative safety analyses primarily include: